Olivier IV de Clisson: On expedition

-Olivier was again mentioned in an account of expenses of Philippe Valois from 31 May 1324 to 7 November 1324 for an expedition in Gascony against the English.
-The author of Grande Chroniques de France mentions that the King of France, knights Olivier IV in this period.
+Olivier was again mentioned in an account of expenses of Philip of Valois from 31 May 1324 to 7 November 1324 for an expedition in Gascony against the English.
+The author of Grande Chroniques de France mentions that the King of France knighted Olivier IV during this period.

-In 1337, Olivier was with Raoul d’Eu, the constable of France in Gascony and Languedoc on expedition.
+In 1337, Olivier was with Raoul d’Eu, the constable of France, in Gascony and Languedoc on expedition.

-In 1338, Olivier was promoted to a Knight banneret and was recorded with 7 other knights and 35 squires serving under the King of Bohemia, an ally of the King of France fighting in Gascony.
+In 1338, Olivier was promoted to a knight banneret and was recorded with 7 other knights and 35 squires serving under the King of Bohemia, an ally of the King of France fighting in Gascony.

-Olivier also had the confidence of the John III, Duke of Brittany, as in March 1341, one of the codicils of his will indicated he was given 300 Livres from a property in Nantes.
+Olivier also had the confidence of John III, Duke of Brittany, as in March 1341, one of the codicils of his will indicated he was given 300 livres from a property in Nantes.

 During the Breton War of Succession

-During the Breton War of Succession, Olivier IV sided with the French choice for the empty Breton ducal crown, Charles de Blois, against the English preference, John de Montfort.
+During the Breton War of Succession, Olivier IV and his two brothers sided with the French choice for the vacant Breton ducal crown, Charles de Blois, against the English preference, John de Montfort.

 The extended de Clisson family however did not all take the same view.
-Amaury de Craon, Oliviers cousin owned land in England and had even been a seneschal for the King of England in Aquitaine from 1313 to 1322.
+Amaury de Craon, Olivier's cousin, owned land in England and had even been a seneschal for the King of England in Aquitaine from 1313 to 1322.

 In January 1342, the de Clisson castle of Blain was chosen as headquarters by Robert Bertrand, the French King's Lieutenant sent to aid Charles de Blois.

-Olivier IV's own brother, Amaury de Clisson, had also fully sided with the de Montfort faction.
-It was this Amaury who concluded an agreement on 10 March 1342, in Westminster with Edward, the King of England and returned to Brittany with 6000 archers saving the de Montforts sieged at Hennebont.
+Olivier IV's brother, Gauthier (Garnier) de Clisson, died defending Brest whilst his other brother, Amaury de Clisson, was captured defending Jugon; Amaury thereafter switched sides to the de Montfort faction.
+It was this Amaury who then concluded an agreement with King Edward III of England on 10 March 1342, in Westminster, and returned to Brittany with 6,000 archers, saving the de Montforts besieged at Hennebont.

 Intrigue of Vannes

-In November 1342 Olivier IV, raised about 12,600 men, in addition to those of Lord Beaumanoir, Marshal of Brittany, and headed towards the captured city of Vannes.
+In November 1342, Olivier IV raised about 12,600 men, in addition to those of Lord Beaumanoir, Marshal of Brittany, and headed towards the captured city of Vannes.
+Vannes was recaptured by the French-Breton force.
 In December 1342, another English-Breton force arrived, recapturing the city of Vannes.
 Olivier IV and Hervé VII de Léon, the military commanders defending this city, were also captured.
 Olivier was the only one released after an exchange for Ralph de Stafford, 1st Earl of Stafford (a prisoner of the French), and a surprisingly low sum was demanded.

 This led Olivier to be subsequently suspected of not having defended the city to his fullest, and was alleged by Charles de Blois to be a traitor.